hmseaborn90/capstone2/tenmo-server/README/transfer/sendTEBucks.md

   "timestamp": "2024-08-10T00:30:19.725+00:00",
   "status": 400,
   "error": "Insufficient Funds",
-  "message": "Account does not have sufficient funds to complete this transfer", "path": "/transfer/send"
+  "message": "Account does not have sufficient funds to complete this transferDetail", "path": "/transferDetail/send"
 }
 ```